marius-m/mmblog-content/md/5tinkering/merge-bg-grid-adapter.md

 I&rsquo;ll say from the get-go, this did not work out for me after a couple of tries.
 If you&rsquo;re here only for the solution, move a bit downward.

-At first, separators seem like a go-to solution.
+At #1, separators seem like a go-to solution.
 Actually, even the name tells us as much 🤷.

 It may seem to fix our problem, right?
 Well, **no**.
 This does not work, when trying to use it in `RecyclerView` + `GridLayoutManager`.